Synergizing Kolmogorov-Arnold Networks with Dynamic Adaptive Weighting for High-Frequency and Multi-Scale PDE Solutions: Methodology

 \section{Methodology}

-To address the dual challenges of function approximation capability and multi-objective optimization balance encountered by Physics-Informed Neural Networks (PINNs), this study proposes an integrated DBAW-PIKAN framework.
-The central idea of this framework is to optimize the training process of the Kolmogorov-Arnold Network-based PIKAN architecture through the introduction of a novel dynamic adaptive weighting strategy.
+We propose a DBAW-PIKAN framework to address the dual challenges of representational capacity and multi-objective optimization balance encountered by PINNs.
+A novel dynamic adaptive weighting strategy is introduced to optimize the training of the Physics-Informed Kolmogorov-Arnold Network (PIKAN) architecture, which constitutes the core of the proposed framework.

-This section systematically deconstructs the proposed integrated approach.
-Section 2.1 first reviews the standard PINN framework.
+In this section, we present a systematic overview of the proposed integrated framework.
+Section 2.1 first reviews the standard PINNs.
 Section 2.2 introduces the PIKAN framework in detail, which serves as the cornerstone of the model's expressive power.
 Section 2.3 elaborates on the DBAW strategy designed to stabilize the optimization process.
 Finally, Section 2.4 demonstrates how these components are synergistically combined to construct the ultimate DBAW-PIKAN framework.